fusesoc/blinky/README.md

 To build for your particular board, run `fusesoc run --target=<board> fusesoc:utils:blinky` where `<board>` is one of the boards listed in the Board support section below.

-Alternatively, run `fusesoc core-info fusesoc:utils:blinky` to find all available targets
+Alternatively, run `fusesoc core-info fusesoc:utils:blinky` to find all available targets.

 There is also a simulation target available to test the core without any hardware.
-To use this, run `fusesoc run --target=sim fusesoc:utils:blinky`
+To use this, run `fusesoc run --target=sim fusesoc:utils:blinky`.

 The simulation target has a number of target-specific configuration parameters that can be set.
 All target-specific parameters goes on the end of the command line (after the core name).

-To list all simulation parameters, run `fusesoc run --target=sim fusesoc:utils:blinky --help`
+To list all simulation parameters, run `fusesoc run --target=sim fusesoc:utils:blinky --help`.

-*Example:* To run four pulses with a simulated clock frequency of 4MHz and creating a VCD file, run `fusesoc run --target=sim fusesoc:utils:blinky --pulses=4 --clk_freq_hz=4000000 --vcd`
+*Example:* To run four pulses with a simulated clock frequency of 4MHz and creating a VCD file, run `fusesoc run --target=sim fusesoc:utils:blinky --pulses=4 --clk_freq_hz=4000000 --vcd`.

 The default simulator to use is Icarus Verilog, but other simulators can be used by setting the `--tool` parameter after the `run` command.

 Currently supported simulators for this target are icarus, modelsim and xsim.
-To use e.g. modelsim run `fusesoc run --target=sim --tool=modelsim fusesoc:utils:blinky`
+To use e.g. modelsim run `fusesoc run --target=sim --tool=modelsim fusesoc:utils:blinky`.

 Board support
 -------------

-The following boards are currently supported
+The following boards are currently supported:

 ### AnalogMax